 A good sailing knife made of stainless steel or titanium with retractable blade has saved many a life while on the sea.
-If you will be investing long hours on the water it is advisable to obtain a sailing knife that can be attached to your PFD.
+If you will be investing long hours on the water, or are qualified to Sail out on the Santa Monica Bay it is advisable to obtain a sailing knife that can be attached to your PFD.